 If desired, this standard 1/1 frame ratio can be changed by pressing the Change button, which opens the Configure trajectory playback dialog (see next section).

 This dialog lets you control how the series of snapshots from the loaded simulation trajectory is mapped to OVITO’s animation timeline.
 You can change the default 1:1 mapping to either a 1:n mapping, in which case each trajectory frame is replicated and rendered n times, or to an n:1 mapping, where only every n-th trajectory frame will be rendered.

 A 1:n mapping is useful for stretching a simulation trajectory consisting of relatively few snapshots and rendering a longer movie.
 OVITO provides the Smooth trajectory modifier, which can be applied to compute new intermediate frames by interpolating the particle positions of successive frames from the input trajectory.

 A n:1 mapping is useful if the loaded simulation trajectory consists of excessively many snapshots and you want to render a short movie showing the whole trajectory but having fewer frames.

-The option Static frame allows you to extract a single static frame from the loaded simulation trajectory.
-This is useful for rendering a camera animation of a static snapshot as shown in this tutorial.
+The option Extract a static frame lets you take a single snapshot frame from the imported simulation trajectory and work with it in isolation in OVITO.
+This is useful for rendering a camera animation depicting an otherwise static model as shown in this tutorial.

-See the advanced animations section for further information on the difference between simulation and animation frames in OVITO.
+See the advanced animations section to learn more about the difference between simulation and animation frames in OVITO.